AgathaScoller/Java/README.md

 ## CODE STYLE

-Code adheres to standard Java conventions, emphasizing clarity, modularity, and maintainability.
+- Code adheres to **standard Java conventions**, emphasizing clarity, modularity, and maintainability
-Comments are concise and technical.
+- Comments are concise and technical
-Packages and classes follow consistent naming patterns aligned with Java best practices.
+- Packages and classes follow consistent naming patterns aligned with **Java best practices**